03kd/Data_Science_Projects/Absenteesim_workers/README.md

 # Data_Science_Projects
-# In this project, I have work on Absenteesim of employees in a company.
+# In this project, Find out the employee will be absent or not using Linear Regression.